alemohamad/php-101/lesson3.md

 Thus, ```$total++``` is functionally equivalent to ```$total = $total + 1```.

-There’s a corresponding auto-decrement operator (–), which does exactly the opposite:
+There's a corresponding auto-decrement operator (–), which does exactly the opposite:

 ```php
 <?php